ferrilab/bitvec/README.md

 This gives you access to the `bitvec!` macro for building `BitVec` types similarly to the `vec!` macro, and imports the following symbols:

+- `BitSlice<E: Endian, T: Bits>` – the actual bit-slice reference type It is generic over a cursor type (`E`) and storage type (`T`).
+Note that `BitSlice` is unsized, and can never be held directly; it must always be behind a reference such as `&BitSlice` or `&mut BitSlice`.

+  Furthermore, it is *impossible* to put `BitSlice` into any kind of intelligent pointer such as a `Box` or `Rc`!
+Any work that involves managing the memory behind a bitwise type *must* go through `BitVec` instead.
+This may change in the future as I learn how to better manage this library, but for now this limitation stands.

 - `BitVec<E: Endian, T: Bits>` – the actual bit-vector structure type.
 It is generic over a cursor type (`E`) and storage type (`T`).